-why is my AC short cycling
+Why is my AC short cycling

 HVAC

-The answer to 'why is my AC short cycling' is that your air conditioner is turning on and off frequently, often within a short period of time.
-This can be caused by a few common issues, such as a dirty air filter, a problem with the thermostat, or an oversized air conditioning unit.
+The answer to 'why is my AC short cycling' is that your air conditioner is turning on and off rapidly, often in short intervals of just a few minutes.
+This can be caused by a variety of issues, including a dirty air filter, refrigerant leaks, problems with the compressor, or an oversized AC unit.
+Short cycling can lead to higher energy bills, reduced comfort, and potential damage to your HVAC system if not addressed.

 Frequently Asked Questions